 King Khai Dinh was the twelfth ruler of the Nguyen Dynasty from 1816 to 1825.
 The tomb was completed in 1931 and took 11 years to complete.
 It is a unique blend of architecture.
-One of the interesting things at the tomb are the life-sized statues that are placed so that it looks like a chess board.
+One of the interesting things at the tomb is the life-sized statues that are placed so that it looks like a chessboard.

 The hotel then arranged for a bus to take us back to Da Nang.
 It was a sleeper bus and it’s a fantastic idea with seat-beds that you can lie down in.

 Dragon Bridge, Da Nang